Explaining CM Punk's Real-Life Backstage Fight After AEW All Out

 Punk is reported to have taken a swing at Matt Jackson, and Nick Jackson reportedly sustained a blow to the eye after Steel threw a chair at him.
 Steel is also said to have gotten in a melee with Kenny Omega, who's also an EVP, reportedly biting him in the brawl.
 Accounts differ on who started the fight.
 Some claim it was Punk and Steel, others say it was Omega and The Young Bucks.
 Steel's wife was also reportedly in the room.

-On Wednesday, the Wrestling Observer's Dave Meltzer reported that Kenny Omega, Matt and Nick Jackson, Pat Buck, Brandon Cutler, Michael Nakazawa and Christopher Daniels were all suspended.
-CM Punk and Ace Steel's punishment is to be determined following the completion of an internal investigation.
+On Wednesday, Sports Illustrated reported that Kenny Omega, Matt and Nick Jackson, Pat Buck, Brandon Cutler, Michael Nakazawa and Christopher Daniels were all suspended.
+CM Punk and Ace Steel's punishment is to be determined following the completion of an internal investigation, according to the Wrestling Observer's Dave Meltzer.

 It all puts AEW founder Tony Khan in a very awkward position.
 In the past few weeks, news broke that Eddie Kingston was suspended for two weeks for a backstage confrontation with Sammy Guevara.
 Following a disagreement, Kingston palm-shoved Guevara in the face, which earned him the suspension.